Is my building registered?

 Whilst there are over two hundred and fifty buildings currently entered on the Departments register, building registration is a continuous process.

-A further two hundred and seventy five buildings have been identified by the Departments Conservation Officer as potentially being worthy of research and possible inclusion on the register.
-Research and investigation is being progressed.
+Further buildings have been identified by the Departments Conservation Officer as potentially being worthy of research and possible inclusion on the register.
+Research and investigation is being progressed at the current time.
+Any correspondence regarding registered buildings should be sent to firstname.lastname@example.org

 Carrying out works to a registered building